saurabh-857/subdomain_enumerator/README.md

 # Subdomain-Enumerator

-Subdomain-Enumerator is a Rust-based tool for enumerating subdomains of a given domain and resolving their A (IPv4) and AAAA (IPv6) DNS records.
+Subdomain-Enumerator is a linux tool for enumerating subdomains of a given domain and resolving their A (IPv4) and AAAA (IPv6) DNS records.

 To run this tool in your local machine, ensure Rust is installed.